citp/ott-tracking/README.md

 # Introduction
   This repository contains code for the ACM CCS'19 paper ["Watching You Watch: The Tracking Ecosystem of Over-the-Top TV Streaming Devices"](https://tv-watches-you.princeton.edu/tv-tracking-acm-ccs19.pdf)

-  For data please use this [form](https://tv-watches-you.princeton.edu/data_request/).

     Find out more about our research on the paper's website: https://tv-watches-you.princeton.edu/

 ![Overview of our smart OTT crawler](diagram.png)